-Join Rich Lackowski for an in-depth discussion in this video Setting up your drums, part of Drum Set Instruction: On The Beaten Path.
+Join Rich Lackowski for an in-depth discussion in this video Setting up your drums, part of Drum Set Lessons: On the Beaten Path.

 - The first drum that we're going to put on the drum rug is the biggest one.
 It's called the bass drum.
 Bass drums come in various different sizes.
 They're typically 22 inches in diameter, but they go all the way up to 26, and they go as small as 18.
 And the depth goes between anywhere from 14 inches to 2o inches.
 This is an 18 by 22, and this is the resonant head.